EricLambrecht/react-timing-hooks/docs/intervals-api/useInterval.md

 In addition to the standard Javascript API, the returned callbacks allow you to **pause, resume, stop and start** the interval, too.

+You can also stop the interval or start the interval in a stopped state by setting a delay value of `null`.

 If you want to loop very fast – maybe because you want to animate something – you might want to use [useAnimationFrameLoop()](/react-timing-hooks/animation-api/useAnimationFrameLoop.html) instead which yields better performance in these cases.